by American Stalls May 02, 2019

 Tack Room

-Firstly, you can make extra space by removing supplies, tack, and gear that you no longer use.
+Similar to our homes, the winter team usually means that the tack room becomes a mess full of saddles, hardware, and cleaning supplies.
+Step one is to make extra space.
+You can accomplish this by removing supplies, tack, and gear that you no longer use.
 You can also always donate unwanted supplies to a local horse rescue.

 HORSE STALLS